seeyijie/bookreviews/readme.md

 Downloaded: tfidf.csv/part-00003-0280fe87-a5b9-4470-a776-c4e6d558c3e0-c000.csv
 Downloaded: tfidf.csv/part-00004-0280fe87-a5b9-4470-a776-c4e6d558c3e0-c000.csv
 ```
+The result files will be fetched from S3 Bucket to your local machine automatically.
-The result files can be loaded into Spark dataframes on the local machine like this:
+They can be loaded into Spark dataframes like this:
 ```
 for name in ["tfidf.csv", "pearsonr.csv"]:
     path = os.path.join("bookreviews", "boto3", name)